 Picocyanobacteria floating on the Arabian Gulf were found associated with heterotrophic bacteria.
 Haemocytometer counting of fresh 1-cm surface water revealed 107-108 bacterial cells ml/L, but only 102-103 cells ml/L in 10-cm deep water samples.
 The heterotrophic bacteria comprised hydrocarbon utilizers that could grow on a mineral medium containing crude oil as sole carbon and energy source.
 Growth and hydrocarbon consumption potential of individual types of oil-utilizing bacteria in culture were higher in the presence of the picocyanobacteria than in their absence.
-Evidence was presented that picocyanobacterial cells may accumulate hydrocarbons from the medium, and subsequently make those compounds available to the associated hydrocarbon-utilizing bacteria.
+Evidence was presented that picocyanobacterial cells may accumulate hydrocarbon-utilizing bacteria.
 It was concluded that this microbial consortium, which is apparently of cosmopolitan occurrence, could be active in controlling marine oil-pollution.